Laura Henno, exhibition Ge Ouryao ! Pourquoi t’as peur, season "Reclaim the Earth", Palais de Tokyo (15.04.2022 – 04.09.2022). Photo : Aurélien Mole

 l’art en plus advises SAM Art Projects and Sandra Hegedüs, since 2016.

 In 2016, Sandra Hegedüs called on l’art en plus to develop the program’s reputation in France and abroad and to bring more visibility to the artists.
-Since then, the agency has been managing communications and media relations for SAM Art Projects, generating wide-ranging coverage and highlighting the program and its founder: through feature articles, interviews and reports in mainstream media in France (Le Figaro, Le Monde, TF1, Numéro, Le Quotidien de l’art, The Art Newspaper, L’Officiel, L’Officiel Art…) and internationally (Artforum, Financial Times, Whitewall, Art + Auction, Bilionnaire…).
-The agency also advises SAM Art Projects regarding public relations, awards, charities and events.
-In 2018, Sandra Hegedüs received the Prix Monblanc pour la culture, timed with the 10th anniversary of her program.
+Since then, the agency has been managing communications and media relations for SAM Art Projects, generating wide-ranging coverage and highlighting the program and its founder: through feature articles, interviews and reports in mainstream media in France and internationally.
+The agency also advises SAM Art Projects regarding public relations, awards, charities and events and manages its Instagram account.